The Battle of the Water Futures: Problem Description

 Phase II.
 In the second phase, representative hourly consumption profiles are assigned to each municipality using a library of year-long, normalized profiles derived from district-metered areas and pre-processed to remove leakage effects.
 In greater detail, for each municipality, two residential profiles are selected from the library according to municipality population class, while a single non-residential profile is drawn from a dedicated set.

 Phase III.
-The third phase produces the final hourly time series by applying a Fourier series-based approach which combines seasonal modulation, climate-related adjustments, and random perturbations to capture temporal variability.
-The two residential profiles associated with each municipality are aggregated through weighted combinations, and both residential and non-residential profiles are scaled to match the previously estimated yearly volumes.
-The outcome is a set of 8,760-point hourly water consumption series for each municipality.
+The third phase produces the final hourly time series by applying a Fourier series-based approach which combines seasonal modulation, climate-related adjustments (accounting for the maximum yearly temperature), and random perturbations to capture temporal variability.
+The two residential profiles associated with each municipality are aggregated through weighted combinations (with the weights being uncertain), and both residential and non-residential profiles are scaled to match the previously estimated yearly volumes.